iximiuz/labs-content-samples/sample-tutorial/index.md

 title: Sample Tutorial

 description: |
-  Learn how to use the iximiuz Labs platform to create tutorials that combine markdown, interactive playgrounds, dynamic tasks, and rich visual elements to provide a fun and effective learning experience.
+  Learn how to author tutorials on iximiuz Labs: combine markdown, interactive playgrounds, a powerful task engine, and rich visual elements to provide engaging and hands-on learning experience.

 categories:
   - linux